dedickinson/community/tutorials/deploy-dependency-track/index.md

 <p style="background-color:#CAFACA;"><i>Contributed by Google employees.</i></p>

-The [OWASP Dependency-Track project](https://owasp.org/www-project-dependency-track/) is a component analysis platform for tracking dependencies in your environment, their licences and any associated vulnerabilities.
+The [OWASP Dependency-Track project](https://owasp.org/www-project-dependency-track/) is a component analysis platform for tracking dependencies, their licences and associated vulnerabilities.
 It's a very useful tool to get up and running as you build out your software supply chain approach.

 Dependency Track accepts Software Bill of Materials (SBOMs) in [CycloneDX](https://cyclonedx.org/)